cbo17/CFCGWA_UNIMIB/README.md

 This is a PhD course at the University of Milan-Bicocca.
 It will consist of 16 hours of instruction, divided into 8 classes taught over 4 weeks.
 The delivery will consist of chalk talks, coding tutorials, and hands-on problems.
 The aim of this course is to provide both a theoretical overview of gravitational wave astronomy and exposure to the techniques that are actually used in research.

-The material for each class is available below, as it becomes available.
+The material will be linked below as it becomes available.
 If the lecture is recorded, that recording will be posted [here](https://elearning.unimib.it/).

 ## Schedule